 The Planning and Estates Law Project (PELP) provides low income New Yorkers with free legal advice and assistance for probate and administration of estates.
 The Project Coordinator screens calls, interviews and records data on potential clients who need assistance with an estate or personal life planning matter, provides basic information under the direction of the Director of the Legal Hotline and Special Programs and refers appropriate cases to the PELP volunteer attorney panel.
 The Project Coordinator serves as the liaison with the pro bono attorney panel by presenting new cases to the panel, preparing legal documents under their supervision, and organizing frequent volunteer clinics.

-- Maintaining client and volunteer database and tracking the progress and outcome of assigned cases and running statistical reports;
+- Maintaining client and volunteer database and tracking the progress and outcomes of assigned cases;

 - Conducting research and developing materials such as blog posts on issues relevant to the Project and its work;